harness/developer-hub/release-notes/continuous-delivery.md

 - When creating triggers, automatic suggestions did not appear for the expressions field in the **Pipeline Input** tab.
 (CDS-54500)

   This issue is fixed.
-- The CD Container step was not working because Harness was adding an invalid character in the default step name.
+- The CD Container step was not working because Harness added an invalid character in the default step name.
 (CDS-54733, CDS-54386, ZD-40724, ZD-40938, ZD-41170)
   The [Container step](https://developer.harness.io/docs/continuous-delivery/cd-execution/cd-general-steps/container-step/) lets you run any Docker container in your Kubernetes cluster as part of your continuous deployment (CD) stage.
 Harness orchestrates the container in your cluster as part of your Harness deployment.
-  When creating a Container step, Harness was appending the step name with an `_` character.
+  When creating a Container step, Harness appended the step name with an `_` character.
 This led to an invalid container name because the step name is used to name the container.
   Now, the `_` is no longer added to the container name.
 - Dragging and dropping the steps of one stage to another stage generated a service propagation modal.
 (CDS-54340)